 The Department of Retirement Systems (DRS), a department within the primary government of the State of Washington, issues a publicly available comprehensive annual financial report (CAFR) that includes financial statements and required supplementary information for each plan.
 The DRS CAFR may be obtained by writing to:

-Department of Retirement Systems Communications Unit P.O.
-Box 48380 Olympia, WA 98540-8380 AFR may be downloaded from the DI
+Department of Retirement Systems, Communications Unit P.O.
+Box 48380, Olympia, WA 98540-8380

 Or the DRS CAFR may be downloaded from the DRS website at www.drs.wa.gov.

 Public Employees' Retirement System (PERS)